-Liverpool's new £19 million cruise berth officially opened on September 21st 2007.
-The new berth is just a 5-10 minute walk from the World Heritage City center, whilst England's beautiful Northwest region is practically on the door step.
+Liverpool's temporary cruise berth officially opened on September 21st 2007.
+The berth is just a 5-10 minute walk from the World Heritage City center, whilst England's beautiful Northwest region is practically on the door step.
 A new permanent cruise terminal will replace the old facility in the near future.

 The berth is at Princes Dock.
 A 3 minute walk south to Pier Head, where in summer there is a fair with many rides, a rather lively area.
 Another 8 minute walk south, you will find the beautiful restored Albert Dock with The Beatles Story Museum and the Merseyside Maritime Museum and many restaurants and cafes in a very pleasant area.
 Right next to the Albert dock you will find Wheel of Liverpool, a huge ferris wheel with great views.

 If the weather is nice, the above area is certainly good for a few hours of fun and relaxation.

 Liverpool is not only the birth place of the Beatles but is also a cultural capital, with more national museums, theatres and galleries than any other UK city outside London.

 Sport is a passion too with two Premiership soccer clubs and home to the world's most famous steeplechase, The Grand National.
 The Northwest region is known as England's Golf Coast.